elifesciences/threadbare/README.md

 * changes to global state within the worker function does not propagate back to the parent
 * SSH connections cannot be passed to child processes so new connections are made within the child process if necessary
 * child processes cannot prompt for input.
 They have no access to stdin.
-* child processes may die or throw exceptions that can't be properly
+* child processes may die or throw exceptions that can't be properly handled in the parent